ncbi/vadr/documentation/advbuild.md

 annotated as `misc_feature` if they include a normally fatal alert, but the sequence will not fail because of such alerts.

-When building RSV models, we could have defined the `attachment glycoprotein` CDS, which is responsible for many of the fatal alerts, as non-essential.
+When building RSV models, we could have defined the attachment glycoprotein CDS, which is responsible for many of the fatal alerts, as non-essential.
 However, this would have meant that it would often be annotated as a `misc_feature`.
-By modifying the model through adding proteins to the `blastx` library and the other strategies above, we have specifyied the range of possible variability we want to allow in `attachment glycoprotein` without reporting an alert for it, while still validating and annotating it at as a CDS.
-Other times treating a protein as non-essential is a useful strategy.
-As of Octoboer 2023, VADR-based annotation of SARS-CoV-2 sequences submitted to GenBank treats ORF3a, ORF6, ORF7a, ORF7b, ORF8, and ORF10 CDS as well as the Coronavirus 3' stem-loop II-like motif (s2m) as non-essential using the `misc_not_failure` strategy.
+By modifying the model through adding proteins to the blastx library as well as the other strategies above, we have specified the range of possible variability we want to allow in the attachment glycoprotein CDS without reporting an alert for it, while still validating and annotating it at as a CDS.
+For other viruses, treating some features as non-essential can be a useful strategy.
+Since August 2021, at least up until the time of writing (October 2023), VADR-based annotation of SARS-CoV-2 sequences submitted to GenBank treats ORF3a, ORF6, ORF7a, ORF7b, ORF8, and ORF10 CDS as well as the Coronavirus 3' stem-loop II-like motif (s2m) as non-essential using this `misc_not_failure` strategy.

 ### <a name="step6-altpass"></a>Making an alert non-fatal using the `--alt_pass` option

 For some viruses, specific fatal alerts are so common that we may want to make them non-fatal.
-For example, the mpox genome has several repetitive regions that cause `dupregin` and `discontn` alerts for nearly all mpox sequences.
+For example, the Mpox genome has several repetitive regions that cause `dupregin` and `discontn` alerts for nearly all mpox sequences.
 We could try to define alert exceptions to allow the `dupregin` alerts, but there are no exceptions supported for `discontn`.
-Another strategy is to specify that these two alerts be considered non-fatal using the `v-annotate.pl` option: `--alt_pass dupregin,discontn`.
+An alternative strategy is to specify that these two alerts be considered non-fatal using the `v-annotate.pl` option: `--alt_pass dupregin,discontn`.
 An example of using this option can be found [here](annotate.md#examplealtpass).